USS Wisconsin (BB-64): Post World War II (1945–1950)

 Shifting subsequently to Okinawa, the battleship embarked homeward-bound GIs on 22 September 1945, as part of Operation Magic Carpet staged to bring soldiers, sailors, and marines home from the far-flung battlefronts of the Pacific.
 Departing Okinawa on 23 September, Wisconsin reached Pearl Harbor on 4 October, remaining there for five days before she pushed on for the West Coast on the last leg of her state-side bound voyage.
 She reached San Francisco on 15 October.

 Heading for the East Coast of the United States soon after the start of the new year, 1946, Wisconsin transited the Panama Canal from 11 to 13 January and reached Hampton Roads, Virginia, on 18 January.
 Following a cruise south to Guantánamo Bay, Cuba, the battleship entered the Norfolk Naval Shipyard for overhaul.
 After repairs and alterations that consumed the summer, Wisconsin sailed for South American waters.
 Over the weeks that ensued, the battleship visited Valparaíso, Chile, from 1–6 November; Callao, Peru, from 9–13 November; Balboa, Canal Zone, from 16 to 20 November; and La Guaira, Venezuela, from 22 to 26 November, before returning to Norfolk on 2 December 1946.
 Wisconsin spent nearly all of 1947 as a training ship, taking naval reservists on two-week cruises throughout the year.
 Those voyages commenced at Bayonne, New Jersey, and saw visits conducted at Guantánamo Bay, Cuba, and the Panama Canal Zone.
 While underway at sea, the ship would perform various drills and exercises before the cruise would end where it had started, at Bayonne.
 During June and July 1947, Wisconsin took United States Naval Academy midshipmen on cruises to northern European waters.
 In January 1948, Wisconsin reported to the Atlantic Reserve Fleet at Norfolk for inactivation.
 Placed out of commission, in reserve on 1 July, Wisconsin was assigned to the Norfolk group of the Atlantic Reserve Fleet.

 Korean War (1950–1952)

 Her sojourn in "mothballs" was rather brief, due to the North Korean invasion of South Korea in late June 1950.
 Wisconsin was recommissioned on 3 March 1951 with Captain Thomas Burrowes in command.
 After shakedown training, the revitalized battleship conducted two midshipmen training cruises, taking the officers-to-be to Edinburgh, Scotland; Lisbon, Portugal; Halifax, Nova Scotia; New York City and Guantánamo Bay, Cuba before she returned to Norfolk.
-While leaving New York, Wisconsin was accidentally grounded on mud flats in New York Harbor, but was freed on 23 August 1951 with no damage to the ship.